 It involved receiving a gaudy campervan decorated with a flurry of sponsor logos (including Traveller's Autobarn, World Nomads Travel Insurance, Lonely Planet, Nokia, and others), to take wherever I wanted for 6 weeks.
 In exchange for the campervan and some extra accoutrements like a phone and an LP guidebook, I was to write a certain number of posts for publication on both my site as well as their website.
 (Thus, you'll see that some of the articles below link to the "full version" on another site).

 The World Nomads Ambassador Trip existed as a program for about a year (every 6 weeks another unsuspecting blogger taking to the wheel) before being shut down.
-Although it was great in concept, it was far from refined, and the writing requirements were far more onerous than the in-kind compensation.
+Although it was great in concept, it was far from refined, and the writing requirements far outweighed the in-kind compensation.

 But, this was back in the day when blogging wasn't something people monetized, so the World Nomads Ambassador Trip can be forgiven for their transgressions.
 I hope, similarly, you'll forgive me for my own transgressions in this series, as I was still carving out my own writing style.....which when I look back at these posts - was pretty horrific.

 As the road south from the climbing and trekking Mecca of Grampians National Park spilled out onto the ocean a few hours later, we knew our World Nomads Ambassador adventure was coming to an end.
-But it wasn’t a sad moment, because we plan to go out with a bang!
-Australia’s Great Ocean road meanders […]
+But it wasn’t a sad moment, because we plan to go out with a bang, on Great Ocean Road.
+This […]

+This post about Brambuk Cultural Centre was originally published in 2008.
+It has since been updated for accuracy of links and content.
 Being from Canada, we feel right at home in Oz.
 We’ve said it before, and we’ll say it again.
-Everywhere we turn, we see more and more similarities between Australia and Canada, and are amazed that two countries so far apart geographically can share so many commonalities.
-One such common bond, and one neither country […]
+Everywhere we turn, we see more and more similarities between Australia and Canada, and […]

 Here’s what we’ve learned about Australian caravan parks while on the epic World Nomads Ambassador trip, spending six weeks in a campervan.